-2)Non-custodial storage: ownership is enforced through possession of a small piece of data (digital keys), so it is extremely difficult to confiscate.
-NO trust is required for its storing.
+Ownership is enforced through possession of a small piece of data, so it is extremely difficult to confiscate.

-3) Ability to be transferred directly person to person without intermediaries in a pseudo-anonymous way, so the individual does not need any permission to participate nor he can be censored.
-NO trust is required to transact.
+3) Ability to be transferred from person to person globally without intermediaries in a pseudo-anonymous way: NO third-party is required to transact.
+It is censorship resistant.

 Are those characteristics really so disruptive?
 Let's compare with other monetary goods.

-Every time a money becomes more a medium of censorship, it becomes less a medium of exchange.
+Every time a money becomes more of a medium of censorship, it becomes less of a medium of exchange.